CardHeroAU/SuperCalculator/docs/FAQs.md

 # How is Individual Income Tax calculated?

-Depending on one's income, tax is calculated based on income tax rates.

-As of 20xx, here's the income tax table.
-For latest, please visit ATO.

 [Tax Table]

 Based on the number, the _taxable_ income is $xxxxx, with maginal tax rate xx%.